-AutoPilot Installer checks for Microsoft's QFEs, also known as KB (Knowledge Base) updates, based on the checks you have specified in the [STORPORT.QFES] section.
+AutoPilot Installer checks for Microsoft's Quick Fix Engineering updates (QFEs), also known as KB (Knowledge Base) updates, based on the checks you have specified in the [STORPORT.QFES] section.
 By default, the installation terminates if the QFE check fails.
 To enable a driver installation to proceed even if a check for QFEs fails, set this parameter to true.